valeDelta/ppkg/README.md

-# Windows Configuration Scripts
+# Windows Configuration Scripts V1.5

 ## Description

-This repository contains a collection of PowerShell scripts designed to configure and automate various tasks on Windows systems.
+Scripts to implement in a windows configuration designer pakage to automate a plain configuration of windows.

 ## Scripts